-The children at this project have been abandoned.
+Most of he children at this project have been abandoned.
 Some of them have been mentally or physically abused by their families or people close to them.
-The project hosts about 70 children.
-The youngest are 2 years old and the oldest around 20 years old.
+The project hosts about 60 children.
+The youngest are 2 years old and the oldest around 17 years old.
 Often they cannot live in their own homes so they live at the centre.
 The centre is not an orphanage but rather a place for these children to enjoy a safe environment filled with love and attention.
-The older children attend school in the same neighbourhood.
+All the children aged 2-17 attend school in the same neighbourhood.

 Tasks you might be involved in as a volunteer include: